Citizen-AI/chat-server/README.md

 * **source**: optional citation, e.g. 'Employment Relations Act 2000'

+# Squidex live-updating

+You can set up the app to listen for changes to content in Squidex.
+It can also add new Dialogflow intents when a new topic is created in Squidex.
+To enable these features:

+* Go to `https://cloud.squidex.io/app/<your app>/rules`
+* New > Content Changed > Add Schema (topic) > Next > Webhook
+* In the Send webhook screen, Url field, use `<your server>/api/squidex`

+To let the app create new Dialogflow intents, the Google service account you are using will need to have the permissions of the Google Cloud Platform IAM 'Dialogflow API Admin' role.

 ## Message syntax

 This server interprets messages with custom syntax.
 Like: